Why choose a Mercedes shuttle for a mobile office

 GVWR and payload calculations

-Seat installation codes and commercial use
+Seat install codes and commercial use

 Fire safety and electrical basics